braydenphanna/knights-and-knaves/README.md

 - Some npc’s assignment is obvious, others not
 - Player is an outsider
 - Some sort of mechanism to reveal who is a knight or knave
-- Some sort of higher power / wizardry assigning knights / knaves
+- Some sort of higher power or wizardry assigning knights/knaves

 ## Roadmap
 ### 0.1: Proof Of Concept [Basic Mechanics]